 When I was writing the STRANDED series with Jeff Probst, I used Scapple to focus in on one sequence in particular: a journey our characters took across a remote island.
 I pulled images off the web and inserted notes to help myself get a handle on the various settings along the way, and also to share with Jeff what I was imagining for those settings.

 These are just some of the visual tools I use in the writing process.
 What about you?
 I’d love to hear about any crafty ideas you all have, or techniques you use to get a handle on your stories.
-If you have any thoughts to share, bring them to the workshop!

-Getting Your Middle Grade Novel Unstuck
+Getting Your Middle Grade or Young Adult Novel Unstuck

 Posted on: August 13, 2017